Previous dayApril 26, 2026Next day

 116.2 km---✓ ReviewedUSGS →

-A magnitude 2.2 earthquake was recorded 72 km W of Petersville, Alaska on April 26, 2026 at 21:26 UTC.
-At a depth of 116.2 km, the event was intermediate depth.
+At 21:26 UTC on April 26, 2026, a magnitude 2.2 tremor occurred 72 km W of Petersville, Alaska.
+The hypocenter lay at 116.2 km, placing this in the intermediate depth category.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
 The epicenter is at 62.576°, -152.171°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-26